Vietnam Food Guide

 Indulge in Vietnam's traditional sweet treats and desserts.

-Steamed banana cake made with ripe bananas, coconut milk, and rice flour.
-A simple yet delicious dessert.
+Steamed banana cake made with ripe bananas, coconut milk, tapioca starch, and rice flour.
+Soft, sweet, and fragrant, often wrapped in banana leaves.

 Traditional Beverages